Bear Creek Mountain Resort

-Bear Creek is a ski resort in Longswamp Township, Berks County, Pennsylvania.
+Bear Creek is a ski resort in Longswamp Township, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
 The resort opened in 1967 and was known as the Doe Mountain until 1999.
 It is a year-round resort on more than 330 acre that features a variety of activities and amenities.

 Bear Creek Mountain has a summit elevation of 1100 ft and vertical elevation change of 510 ft.
 There are 86 acre of skiing terrain.
-The longest run is .9 miles in length.
+The longest run is 0.9 miles in length.
 The mountain has a total of 21 slopes and seven lifts.

 It also features night skiing and snow tubing.
 The mountain summit receives an average of 30 in of snowfall each winter.
-Bear Creek is the only ski resort located in the Lehigh Valley and surrounding areas, though many ski resorts are located 30 mi north of the Lehigh Valley, in the Pocono Mountains.
+Bear Creek is the only ski resort in the Lehigh Valley though many ski resorts are located 30 mi north of the Lehigh Valley, in the Pocono Mountains.

 Climate

 According to the Trewartha climate classification system, Bear Creek Ski and Recreation Area has a Temperate Continental (Dc) Climate with warm summers (b) at the summit (hot summers (a) at the base), cold winters (o) and year-around precipitation.
 Dcbo climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, all months with an average mean temperature < 72.0 °F (Dcba at the base ≥ 72.0 °F) and no significant precipitation difference between seasons.
 During the summer months at Bear Creek Ski and Recreation Area, episodes of extreme heat and humidity can occur with heat index values ≥ 100 °F. The annual peak in thunderstorm activity is July.

 During the winter months, episodes of extreme cold and wind can occur with wind chill values < -15 °F. The plant hardiness zone is 6b with an average annual extreme minimum air temperature of -4.8 °F at the summit and -4.6 °F at the base.
 The average seasonal (Nov-Apr) snowfall total is between 30 and 36 inches (76 and 91 cm).
 Ice storms and large snowstorms depositing ≥ 12 inches (30 cm) of snow can occur, particularly during nor’easters from December through February.